May Day rallies: Police, protesters clash in Berlin, Paris | DW | 01.05.2021

 "It is precisely professions that otherwise do not get such attention that have kept the country going," she said.

-An afternoon demonstration by the Querdenker (Lateral Thinking) group, which opposes the government's coronavirus strategy, was also anticipated in Berlin.
+An afternoon demonstration by the Querdenker (Lateral Thinking) group, which opposes the government's coronavirus strategy, is also anticipated in Berlin.

-Police spokesperson Thilo Cablitz told news agency dpa that officers were brought in from across the country.
+Police spokesperson Thilo Cablitz told news agency dpa that officers from across the country would be brought in.

 The eastern city of Leipzig has already put a stop to three demonstrations that sought registration, as required under German law.
 Authorities banned the gatherings due to the pandemic restrictions, yet there were several other demos still under consideration.